dylanbien/PartOfSpeechTagger/README.md

 # PartOfSpeechTagger

-A machine learning program which trains and then tags a set of sentences
+A machine learning program which trains and then tags a set of sentences using Viterbi Algorithm and Hidden Markov Model